woodpecker-ci/woodpecker/CONTRIBUTING.md

 As of semver guidelines, breaking changes will be released as a major version.
 We will hold back breaking changes to not release many majors each containing just a few breaking changes.
-Before a major version is released, a release candidate (RC) will be released to allow easy testing, the actual release will follow about a week later.
+Prior to the release of a major version, a release candidate (RC) will be published to allow easy testing, the actual release will be about a week later.

 ## Development